When an injury leaves the victim with permanent serious disfigurement, some laws of Pennsylvania work differently.

 Ways Permanent Disfigurement Accidents Happen

 Any number of types of accidents can result in permanently disfiguring injuries.
-The accident attorneys at the Law Offices of Joel J. Kofsky frequently win cases for victims that are injured in the following ways.
+The accident attorneys at Philly Injury Law frequently win cases for victims that are injured in the following ways.

 The overwhelming number of claims involving disfigurement arise from car accidents.
 Unfortunately for many victims, the limited-tort policy rules can be very challenging to overcome, and in many cases, even injuries that greatly impact your life and cause a lifetime of suffering do not meet the threshold.